Relocation Africa

 FIPSA to challenge new immigration laws in court

-BY VOICE OF THE CAPE ON MAY 19, 2016NEWSFipsa challenge Home Affairs, VOC NEWS
+BY VOICE OF THE CAPE ON NEWS, VOC NEWS

 While incoming minister of Home Affairs Malusi Gigaba recently announced new immigration rules, the Department of Home Affairs (DHA) decision to implement the new laws has been met with criticism.
 The new laws extend to visa applications, permanent or temporary stay, and to foreigners looking to set up businesses in South Africa.
 In response to the new regulations, the Forum of Immigration Practitioners of South Africa (FIPSA) is challenging the DHA‘s decision in court and wants Government to review and amend some of the rules.